iimachines/Maya2glTF/Readme.md

 ## Limitations

 Maya interally uses a dataflow architecture (called the *dependency graph*).
-This means that power-users can connect these nodes in any way they like.
-Unfortunately this flexibility also makes it insanely difficult to develop an exporter that always works ;-)
+This means that power-users can connect the dependency nodes in the graph in any way they like.
+Unfortunately this awesome flexibility also makes it insanely difficult to develop an exporter that always works ;-)

 ## Status

 I consider this plugin to be in *beta* stage, use it at your own risk :)

-* Supports **Maya 2016 EXT2, 2017, 2017** (64-bit only)
+* Supports **Maya 2016 EXT2, 2017, 2018** (64-bit only)
     * Maya 2016 is a different product from Maya 2016 EXT2 and is ***not supported***, since I can't find a compatible devkit for it.

 * Windows only for now